1938–1939 German expedition to Tibet: Details

-In July 1937, the team suffered a setback when Japan invaded Manchuria, China, which ruined Schäfer's plans to use the Yangtze River to reach Tibet.
+In July 1937, the Second Sino-Japanese War broke out, which ruined Schäfer's plans to use the Yangtze River to reach Tibet.
 Schäfer flew to London to seek permission to travel through India but was turned down by the British government, which feared an imminent war with Germany.

 Another problem in the preparations for the Tibetan expedition occurred during a duck hunting accident on November 9, 1937, when Schäfer, his wife of four months and two servants were in a rowboat.
 A sudden wave caused Schäfer to drop his gun which broke in two and discharged, which mortally wounded his wife.
 Despite subsequent emotional problems, Schäfer was back to work on the expedition in eight weeks.

 In a move that lost the Ahnenerbe's support, Schäfer asked Himmler for permission simply to arrive in India and to try to force his way into Tibet.
 Himmler agreed with the plan and set about furthering it by contacting influential people, including German Foreign Minister Joachim von Ribbentrop.
 On April 21, 1938, the team departed from Genoa, Italy, on their way to Ceylon, where they would then travel to Calcutta, British India.

-The day before the team had left Europe, the Völkischer Beobachter ran an article on the expedition, which alerted British officials of its intentions.
+The day before the team had left Europe, the Völkischer Beobachter ran an article on the expedition, which alerted British officials to its intentions.
 Schäfer and Himmler were enraged.
-Schäfer complained to SS headquarters and Himmler in turn wrote to Admiral Barry Domvile, who was a Nazi supporter and former head of British naval intelligence.
-He sent the letter to British Prime Minister Neville Chamberlain, who permitted the SS team to enter Sikkim, a region bordering Tibet.
+Schäfer complained to SS headquarters and Himmler in turn wrote to British Admiral Barry Domvile, who was a Nazi sympathiser.
+Domvile sent the letter to British Prime Minister Neville Chamberlain, who permitted Schäfer's team to enter Sikkim, a region bordering Tibet.